 What to use: Cabot’s Natural Decking Oil

-Why you should use it: Give your deck the TLC it deserves with Cabot’s Natural Decking Oil.
-Decking oils are designed to complement and enhance the natural colours of your deck – they work particularly well on darker timbers such as merbau, spotted gum or jarrah.
+Why you should use it: Give your timber the TLC it deserves with Cabot’s Natural Decking Oil.
+Timber oils are designed to complement and enhance the natural colours of your deck – they work particularly well on darker timbers such as merbau, spotted gum or jarrah.
 If you’re looking to change the colour of your deck, a stain is more suitable, but this product works well if you’re protecting or refreshing your outdoor timber surfaces.
 You’ll be summer-ready in no time!

 Depending on your project, You might also need: